At Labour and Wait we believe in a simple, honest approach to design, where quality and utility are intrinsic.

 To counter this, Rachel and Simon envisioned a place where functional, well designed, timeless products would always be available.
 Taking inspiration from Henry Wadsworth Longfellow’s exhortation to ‘Learn to Labour and to Wait’, they set up shop in 2000 in the old Victorian terrace of Cheshire Street, in the heart of East London’s market district.
 Here, they gradually sourced all the products that fitted their ethos of functionality, quality and honesty, and slowly established themselves as one of the leading independent shops in London.

 In 2010, requiring more space, Labour and Wait moved to Redchurch Street, to an old Truman Brewery pub called the Dolphin.
 Here, they continue their search for products that work alongside their current range and which are destined to become future classics.

-Labour and Wait is also available from Dover Street Market in London, where we have a concession on the fourth floor.
+Labour and Wait is also available from Dover Street Market in London and New York.

 For further press enquiries, please email email@example.com